andrewcurioso/andrewcurioso/README.md

 ### Hi there 👋, my name is Andrew

-I'm a technologies, software engineer, writer, and architect.
+I'm a technologist, software engineer, writer, and architect.
 I wear a lot of hats.

 <!--
 **andrewcurioso/andrewcurioso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.